Russell & Whitehead's "Principia Mathematica"

 "At the time the regenerative receiver was introduced, vacuum tubes were expensive and consumed lots of power, with the added expense and encumbrance of heavy batteries or AC transformer and rectifier.
 So this design, getting most gain out of one tube, filled the needs of the growing radio community and immediately thrived.
 Although the superheterodyne receiver is the most common receiver in use today, the regenerative radio made the most out of very few parts" (Wikipedia article on regenerative circuit, accessed 11-10-2009).

-Willard C. Brinton published Graphic Methods for Presenting Facts in New York at The Engineering Magazine Company.
+In 1914 Willard C. Brinton published Graphic Methods for Presenting Facts in New York at The Engineering Magazine Company.
 This was the first book on information graphics published in the United States.

 The Napier Tercentenary Celebration marking the three hundredth anniversary of the publication of Napier's Mirifici logarithmorum canonis descriptio (1614), was held at the Royal Society of Edinburgh from July 24 to July 27, 1914 — just five days before the start of World War I. Participants in the exhibition included individuals and companies from Scotland, England, France, and Germany.
 The meeting was intended to include a colloquium on the mathematics of computation, but that was canceled because war was considered imminent.